Sarah-Bue/budget-buddy/README.md

 - This project required the use of Google Drive API and Google Sheets API, both enabled via [Google Cloud Platform](https://cloud.google.com).
 - A credentials file was generated through the Google Drive API and added to the workspace.
 - To ensure that the sensitive information contained in the credentials would not be pushed to the repository, the credentials file was added to *gitignore*.
-- The client_email address contained within the credentials file was added to the Google Sheet as an editor to enable access.
+- The client_email address contained within the credentials file was added to Google Sheets as an editor to enable access.
 - Variables and scope to access the worksheet were defined at the top of the *run.py* file.
 - Using the terminal, GSpread and OAuth packages were installed.